microsoft/Broadcast-Development-Kit/docs/common/customize_bdk_slate_image.md

 - ***Name***: The image name must be named `slate`.
 - ***Width***: The image width must be 1920px.
 - ***Height***: The image height must be 1080px.

-> **NOTE**: Currently, the only image format supported is `PNG`.
-Also, the image resolution must be 1920x1080.
-If an image with different characteristics is provided it may cause video rendering issues on the Microsoft Teams client.

 > **NOTE**: The image provided in the solution is copied to the folder where the `BotService` is published.
 You can also change the image directly from the folder where the bot was published, you do not need to build and publish again the solution, every time you want to change the `Slate` image.